How to Get Rid of Mice in my House and…

 What Does an Exterminator Do to Get Rid of Mice?

+If mice are ignoring the traps you left, it may be time to call a professional.
 A professional rodent exterminator will use mouse traps like most homeowners use, but they have other tools available.

 Finding Signs of Pests in Your Home: The most significant advantage a trained exterminator has is their ability to ‘read the signs’ of a pest problem and understand what’s going on.
 Pest Control Technicians undergo an extensive amount of training and learn how mice and other pests behave.
 They can also get a pretty good idea of the size of an infestation – is it just a couple mice or is it much worse?
 Does it look like only one nest or maybe more?
 This knowledge takes a lot of guess-work out of the problem.